act-rules/act-rules.github.io/_rules/no-auto-play-audio-80f0bf.md

 ---
 id: 80f0bf
-name: Video or audio has no auto-play audio
+name: 'Video or audio has no `autoplay` audio'
 rule_type: composite
 description: |
-  This rule checks that auto-play audio does not last for more than 3 seconds, or the audio has a control mechanism to stop or mute it.
+  'This rule checks that `autoplay` audio does not last for more than 3 seconds, or the audio has a control mechanism to stop or mute it.'
 accessibility_requirements:
   wcag20:1.4.2: # Audio Control (A)
     forConformance: true